wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 {lang="python",linenos=off}
 	slug = models.SlugField(unique=True)

 Now that we have added in the slug field we can now use the slugs to uniquely identify each category.
-We could of added the unique constraint earlier, but if we performed the migration and set everything to be an empty string by default it would have given raised an error.
+We could have added the unique constraint earlier, but if we performed the migration and set everything to be an empty string by default it would have raised an error.
 This is because the unique constraint would have been violated.
-We could of deleted the database and then recreated everything - but that is not always desirable.
+We could have deleted the database and then recreated everything - but that is not always desirable.

 W> ###Migration Woes
 W>